digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

     > The open side of the factory brake switch.
 This is the section that can be pulled away from the brake pedal shaft once the closed side is removed

-1. unplug the electrical connector by pulling up on the retaining tab on the loom end connector
+1. Unplug the electrical connector by pulling up on the retaining tab on the loom end connector

     ![Brake switch electrical connector](./switch-connector.jpg)

     > Picture of the factory brake switch connector.
 The clip on the brake switch itself is reinforced from underneath, necessitating removal by moving the retaining clip of the loom end connector instead.

-1. reverse all previous steps to reinstall, ensuring that the switch has:
+1. Reverse all previous steps to reinstall, ensuring that the switch has:
     - The open side on the driver side of the brake booster lever
     - The closed side on the passenger side of the brake booster lever
     - Been secured in using the green plastic ring and retaining pin